The Abilities of Face Recognition Applications Vary Widely, Just Like Vary Widely the Needs of Those Businesses that Buy Them.

 While this may seem as something to be taken for granted, not all Face Recognition apps allow one to collect and manage stats.
 So, if you ask for something “really no-frills”, odds are you will wind up without the basics and pretty much disappointed by the fact.
 At least, you will not be able to know the number of people, who have entered your premises and the number of those, who have left them.
 For extensive industrial premises, for example, those of industrial plants, this would be a pretty gruesome disadvantage and, even, a pilferage hazard.

 Similarly, there will be no way for you to know the number of visitors to your premises, break it down by day and hour, and optimize your operation accordingly.
 Imagine you run a major supermarket with a large and varying number of visitors and a large number of cash registers, required to serve them.
 Do you think a Face Recognition application that doesn’t allow collecting and analyzing statistics will be a good choice in your case?

-A seemingly simple thing, such as glasses, can easily mar your identification process, unless your Face Recognition system is specifically designed to identify individuals when they are wearing glasses.
-And this would be just another good question to ask your Face Recognition provider (and stipulate in your contract with them).
+A seemingly simple thing, such as glasses, can easily mar your identification process, unless your Face Recognition system is specifically designed to identify individuals, who are wearing glasses, too.
+And this would be just another good question to ask your Face Recognition provider.

 To prevent this happening, identify your needs first.
 Ask your Face Recognition provider how much it will cost to fulfill them taking into account any hardware costs involved.